Skip to main content

 azure/Azure OpenAI

-The router picks the first entry in model_list whose model_name matches the requested alias.
-To add fallbacks, list multiple entries with the same model_name:
+To add fallbacks, list multiple entries sharing the same model_name:

 litellm_params: